 - Silver(I) perfluorooctanoate

-Manufacturers and processors of PFAS or other chemicals listed on EPCRA Section 313 are be required to report the use of the substances to the EPA, if:
+Manufacturers and processors of PFAS or other chemicals listed on EPCRA Section 313 are required to report the use of the substances to the EPA if:

 a.
-They manufacture or process any listed chemical in an amount above a certain threshold, over a calendar year (e.g. 100 pounds for each PFAS)
+They manufacture or process any listed chemical in an amount above a certain threshold, over a calendar year (e.g. 100 pounds for each PFAS, such as ammonium perfluorobutanoate and perfluorobutane sulfonic acid).

-A wide range of facilities from multiple industries may be affected by TRI’s PFAS reporting rules.
-The EPA lists the industries that could be affected, which includes:
+TRI’s PFAS reporting rules may affect a wide range of facilities from multiple industries.
+The EPA lists the industries that could be affected, which include:

 - Food manufacturing